baijuka/MS1-Project/README.md

 ### Existing Features

+-   Responsive on all device sizes
+-   Interactive elements
 -	Home page:– Logo, navbar, header and footer.
 -	Services Page:- Embedded with various services provided, price and time taken to complete the job
 -   Review Page:- User feedback received added in this section